BlueQuartzSoftware/DREAM3D/Documentation/ReferenceManual/Filters/CoreFilters/CreateDataArray.md

+## License & Copyright ##

+Please see the description file distributed with this plugin.

 ## DREAM3D Mailing Lists ##

 If you need more help with a filter, please consider asking your question on the DREAM3D Users mailing list: